amyruth/reactnd-project-myreads-starter/README.md

 - From the command line, ```cd``` into the directory then type ```npm install``` to download the required dependencies
 - Once the install is complete type ```npm start``` to start the local server.
 The page will open in your default web browser or you can navigate to localhost:3000 to start the page manually.

+## How to use MyReads
+Each book has a corresponding green button with a downward arrow.
+Click this button to move the book between shelves, or choose none to remove it from the main page.
+Click the plus button in the bottom right corner to go to the book search to choose books to add to your shelf.

 ## Resources that helped me with this project
 [Maeva's Youtube Study Jam of MyReads](https://youtu.be/i6L2jLHV9j8)